Datacentre Service Port

 Note that logging in via CLI or REST will consume a concurrent login.
 If all concurrent logins are currently in use, any additional connection will be refused.
 If you wish to guarantee that you can log in via these interfaces, you can supply a unique Gold serial number (other than the one supplied as standard with the server), that is not used by any other user.
 Special REST-only serials are also available.

 You can also optionally run a REST admin API for remote administration of the server.
-This requires that SSL is enabled on the REST port.
+This requires that SSL is enabled on the REST portand that ASP mode is enabled.